Smoothing maps into algebraic sets and spaces of flat connections: Characteristic classes of flat families

 is a smooth family of representations, then the bundle $E_{\rho} (M)$ admits a fiberwise flat connection whose holonomy over $\{x\} \cross M$ (computed at $[x, \wt{m_0}, I] \in E_{\rho} (M)$) is precisely $\rho(x)$.
 The analogous result holds in the unitary case. \end{lemma}

-\begin{proof} In the Ehresmann formulation, a connection on a $\GL_n (\bbC)$-bundle $P$ is a $\GL_n (\bbC)$--invariant splitting $TP = V + H$ into a sum of smooth subbundles, where $V$ is the vertical bundle tangent to the fibers of $P$ and $H$ is called the horizontal bundle.
+\begin{proof} In the Ehresmann formulation, a connection on a $\GL_n (\bbC)$-bundle $P$ is a $\GL_n (\bbC)$--invariant splitting $TP = V + H$ into a sum of smooth subbundles, where $V$ is the vertical bundle tangent to the fibers of $P$.
+We call $H$ the horizontal bundle.